Skip to main content

 What kinds of jobs will graduates of MFA DSI do after?

-DSI graduates are employed in design studios, agencies, and global consultancies, in corporations and organizations on Innovation, HR or Corporate Social Responsibility teams, non-profit organizations, and government agencies.
+DSI graduates are employed in design studios, agencies, and global consultancies, as well as in corporations and organizations, both public and private.
+They work on Innovation, HR, or Corporate Social Responsibility teams, as well as in non-profit organizations and government agencies.
 Many are community leaders, activists, and social entrepreneurs.
-DSI alums are experienced in navigating the design of interventions and systems, communities, organizational models, communication, information design, mapping and implementation, and working with real-world partners.
+DSI alums are experienced in navigating the design of interventions and systems, communities, organizational models, communication, information design, mapping, and implementation, and working with real-world partners.
 Check out what our alums are doing

 MORE ABOUT OUR PROGRAM FOCUS: